INFO 5001 - Computing for Information Science

 Course community

 We want you to feel like you belong in this class and are respected.
-Cornell University (as an institution) and we (as human beings and instructors of this course) are committed to full inclusion in education for all persons.
+Cornell University (as an institution) and we (as human beings and the instructor of this course) are committed to full inclusion in education for all persons.
 If for any reason you feel that we have failed these goals, please either let us know or report it, and we will address the issue.

 Services and reasonable accommodations are available to persons with temporary and permanent disabilities, to students with DACA or undocumented status, to students facing mental health or other personal challenges, and to students with other kinds of learning challenges.
 Please feel free to let me know if there are circumstances affecting your ability to participate in class.
 Some resources that might be of use include: